TheIanCannon/Mastermind/README.md

 7. Receive a ```Try another solution...` message if the solution is incorrect, and attempt decoding again.
 8. Receive a ```You Lose!
 Better luck next time.``` message if all ten attempts fail.
 7. Click ```Reset``` to restart the game at any time.

+## Next Steps ##
+• Expand difficulty by including more color choices for longer code sequences.
+• Increase number of players by including more gameboards or switching between gameboards each turn.
+• Add more decoration with CSS.
+• Update design in CSS to avoid components' minor shifting based on screen size.